babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Editor for .NET.md

 - Open any supported format file in HTML format and save to disk.
 - Fetch HTML markup from DB or remote storage.

-## New Features in Version 20.2
+## New Features in Version 20.3

-- Set custom class name for all form-fields with corresponding public options.
+- Ability to extract fonts from the user folder in Windows 10.
-- Support for text direction in input plain text document.
+- New boolean flag named `ExtractOnlyUsedFont` is added to the `WordProcessingEditOptions` class.
+Setting this flag to true excludes the fonts which are not directly applied to textual content in the document.

-## Improvements in Version 20.2
+## Enhancements in Version 20.3

-- Support for `PDF 1.7`.
+- Supports new HTML elements: *COLGROUP*, *SECTION*, *OPTGROUP*, *BDI*, *BDO*, *CAPTION*, *ARTICLE*, and *WBR*.

-For the detailed notes, please visit [GroupDocs.Editor for .NET 20.2 Release Notes](https://docs.groupdocs.com/display/editornet/GroupDocs.Editor+for+.NET+20.2+Release+Notes).
+For the detailed notes, please visit [GroupDocs.Editor for .NET 20.3 Release Notes](https://docs.groupdocs.com/display/editornet/GroupDocs.Editor+for+.NET+20.3+Release+Notes).

 ## Editable File Formats